Xuanmizhen/compute-tau/README.md

 τ (tau) is a mathematical constant equal to 2π, approximately 6.283.
 Unlike the traditional circle constant π, τ represents the ratio of a circle's circumference to its radius, rather than its diameter.
 Advocates argue that τ simplifies formulas and makes them more intuitive, especially when dealing with angles measured in radians, where a full turn around a circle naturally corresponds to τ radians.

 For a deeper understanding of τ and its benefits, visit [The Tau Manifesto](https://tauday.com/tau-manifesto) by Michael Hartl.
-This resource provides a comprehensive explanation of why τ may be a better choice than π.
+This manifesto delves into the reasons why τ offers a more natural and pedagogically sound approach to teaching and using mathematics compared to π.

-As it is more intuitive, using τ in your code can enhance readability and reduce errors.
+Using τ in your code can enhance readability and reduce errors, particularly in contexts involving circular geometry or radian measurements.
+It promotes clearer expression of concepts and can lead to more elegant solutions in mathematical programming.

 ## Installation